Valley Forge: Environmental and disease conditions

 Maintaining cleanliness was a challenge for the Continental Army.
-Scabies broke out because of the filthy conditions within the encampment, as did other deadlier ailments.
-The army had a limited water supply for cooking, washing, and bathing.
+Scabies and other deadly ailments broke out because of the filthy conditions in the encampment.
+The Continental Army had a limited water supply for cooking, washing, and bathing.
 Dead horse remains often lay unburied, and Washington found the smell of some places intolerable.
 Neither plumbing nor a standardized system of trash collection existed.
-To combat the spread of contagion, Washington commanded soldiers to burn tar or "the Powder of a Musquet Cartridge" in the huts everyday, to cleanse the air of putrefaction.
+To combat the spread of contagion, Washington commanded soldiers to burn tar or "the Powder of a Musquet Cartridge" in the huts every day, to cleanse the air of putrefaction.
 On May 27, Washington had ordered his soldiers remove the mud-and-straw chinking from huts "to render them as airy as possible."

 Outbreaks of typhoid and dysentery spread through contaminated food and water.
 Soldiers contracted influenza and pneumonia, while still others succumbed to typhus, caused by body lice.
 Although the inconsistent delivery of food rations did not cause starvation, it probably exacerbated the health of ailing soldiers.
 Some patients might have suffered from more than one ailment.
-In total, about 1,700–2,000 troops died during the Valley Forge encampment, mostly at general hospitals located in six different towns.
-Valley Forge had the highest mortality rate of any Continental Army encampment, and even most military engagements of the war.
+In total, about 1,700–2,000 troops died during the Valley Forge encampment, mostly at general hospitals located outside the camp.
+Valley Forge had higher mortality than any other Continental Army encampment, and even any military engagement of the war.

 Despite the mortality rate, Washington did curb the spread of smallpox, which had plagued the Continental Army since the American Revolution had begun in 1775.
 In January 1777, Washington had ordered mass inoculation of his troops, but a year later at Valley Forge, smallpox broke out again.
 An investigation uncovered that 3,000–4,000 troops had not received inoculations, despite having long-term enlistments.
-So, Washington ordered inoculations for any soldiers vulnerable to the disease.
+Washington ordered inoculations for any soldiers vulnerable to the disease.

 A precursor to vaccination (introduced by Edward Jenner in 1798), inoculation gave the patient a milder form of smallpox with better recovery rates than if the patient had acquired the disease naturally.
 The procedure provided lifetime immunity from a disease with a roughly 15–33% mortality rate.
 In June 1778, when the Continental Army marched out of Valley Forge, they had completed "the first large-scale, state-sponsored immunization campaign in history."
-By continuing the inoculation program for new recruits, Washington better maintained military strength among the regular, Continental Army troops throughout the remainder of the war.
+By continuing the inoculation program for new recruits, Washington better maintained military strength among the Continental Army troops throughout the remainder of the war.